 Example answer:

-3. Implementing Security in a Salesforce Application
+3. How do you Implement Security in a Salesforce Application?

 Why you might get asked this: